department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/processes/dynamic-content-process.md

 * Identify the audience
 * Identify the purpose of the react widget content
-* Identify plan for addressing entry links on other static pages (point to react widget page? or update after the tool is at 100%?)
+* Identify plan for addressing entry links on other static pages (for example, the teams may decide to update entry points to point to the react widget page.
+Or they may leave entry points as is until after the tool is at 100%)
-* Confirm content source of truth (SharePoint owned by CAIA)
+* Confirm content source of truth (generally, this is a SharePoint document owned by CAIA)
 * Confirm copy edit process (this is project-specific)
 * Confirm start and end date for the incremental launch
 * Confirm date the engineer will deliver the react widget ID code to CAIA